Missouri DWI Law

 What happens after a field sobriety test?

-If the officer believes you to be impaired under the influence of alcohol, he/she may give you a portable breath test (PBT) also known as a breathalyzer.
-Do not blow in the portable breathalyzer.
-Ask for your attorney (if you haven’t already by this point).
-You will likely be arrested under the “Implied Consent” law, but they will take your breath alcohol levels at the police station again anyway.
-You will be given twenty minutes to contact an attorney, so take this time to do so.
+If the officer believes you’re impaired by alcohol, he/she may give you a portable breath test (PBT), also known as a breathalyzer.
+Do not blow in the portable breathalyzer!
+Ask for your attorney (if you haven’t already).
+You’ll likely get arrested under the “Implied Consent” law, but they’ll take your breath alcohol levels at the police station anyway.
+You’ll have twenty minutes to contact an attorney.
+Take this time to do so!

-If the officer believes that you are under the influence of illegal drugs, you will likely be arrested at this point and then asked to submit to a drug test once at the police station.
-These tests typically do not happen at the site where you were pulled over.
+If the officer believes you’re impaired by illegal drugs, you’ll likely be arrested and asked to submit to a drug test at the police station.
+These tests typically don’t happen at the site where the traffic stop occurred.

 What is Implied Consent?

-Missouri law states that anyone who operates a vehicle is implicitly consented to DWI chemical testing if:
+Missouri law states that anyone who operates a vehicle implicitly consents to DWI chemical testing if:

-- They have been arrested under the assumption of operating a vehicle while intoxicated
+- They’re arrested under the assumption of operating a vehicle while intoxicated

-- They are under 21 and assumed to have a BAC (blood alcohol content) greater than 0.02%
+- They’re under 21 and assumed to have a BAC (blood alcohol content) greater than 0.02%

-- They have been in a serious or fatal car accident
+- They’ve been in a serious or fatal car accident

 Failing to take a chemical test (breath, blood, or urine) can result in a yearlong revocation of driving privileges.
-It can also lead to evidentiary use, whereby you can be prosecuted for DWI even if you were under the legal limit since refusing to participate in the test can indicate the defendant had something to hide.
-Lastly, in some cases, a judge can issue a warrant to instigate a blood test, even by force, to determine whether or not the person is intoxicated.
+It can also lead to evidentiary use, whereby you can be prosecuted for DWI even if you were under the legal limit since refusing to participate in the test can indicate you had something to hide.
+In some cases, a judge can issue a warrant to instigate a blood test, even by force, to determine if the person is intoxicated.

-If it is your first DWI, you will have a 90-day suspension of your driver’s license.
-You may be able to apply for immediate Restricted Driving Privilege (RDP) with the installation of an Ignition Interlock Device in your car which requires you to blow a clean breath sample before the car will start.
+If it’s your first DWI, your driver’s license will be suspended for 90 days.
+You may be able to apply for immediate Restricted Driving Privilege (RDP) with the installation of an Ignition Interlock Device in your car, which requires you to blow a clean breath sample before the car will start.
 You may also apply to serve a 30-day complete suspension of your license followed by 60 days of restricted privileges.

-If this is not your first alcohol or drug related conviction, the penalties increase.
+If this is not your first alcohol or drug-related conviction, penalties increase.
 No restricted driving privileges will be allowed.
-No matter how long as it has been since your previous conviction, typically a one-year suspension of license will follow.
-If your previous conviction was within five years, you may also receive a five-year license suspension.
+No matter how long it has been since your previous conviction, typically, a one-year suspension of your license will follow.
+If your previous conviction was within five years, you might also receive a five-year license suspension.

-All of these suspensions also come with the possibility of fines, jail time, court fees, enforced classes to attend, etc. Getting convicted of a DWI can be very costly.
+These suspensions also come with the possibility of fines, jail time, court fees, enforced classes to attend, etc. Getting convicted for DWI can be very costly.

-What kind of charge will a DWI result in?
+What kind of charge will result from a DWI?

 - Class B Misdemeanor

-- This is a first offense and no minors were in the vehicle
+- It’s the first offense and no minors were in the vehicle

 - Class A Misdemeanor

-- There was a minor less than seventeen years old in the vehicle
+- A minor less than seventeen years old was in the vehicle

 - Class E Felony

-- While driving, the defendant acts with criminal negligence to cause physical injury to another person
+- While driving, defendant acts with criminal negligence to cause physical injury to another person

 - Class D Felony

-- While driving, the defendant acts with criminal negligence to cause physical injury to law enforcement officer or emergency personnel or
+- While driving, defendant acts with criminal negligence to cause physical injury to a law enforcement officer or emergency personnel or

-- While driving, the defendant acts with criminal negligence to cause serious physical injury to another person
+- While driving, defendant acts with criminal negligence to cause serious physical injury to another person

 - Class C Felony

-- While driving, the defendant acts with criminal negligence to cause serious physical injury to law enforcement officer or emergency personnel or
+- While driving, defendant acts with criminal negligence to cause serious physical injury to a law enforcement officer or emergency personnel or

-- While driving, the defendant acts with criminal negligence to cause death to another person
+- While driving, defendant acts with criminal negligence to cause death to another person

 - Class B Felony

-- While driving, the defendant acts with criminal negligence to cause the death of a law enforcement officer or emergency personnel or
+- While driving, defendant acts with criminal negligence to cause death of a law enforcement officer or emergency personnel or

-- While driving, the defendant acts with criminal negligence to cause the death of any person not a passenger in the vehicle operated by the defendant, including the death of an individual that results from the defendant’s vehicle leaving a highway or the highway’s right-of-way or
+- While driving, defendant acts with criminal negligence to cause death of any person not a passenger in the vehicle operated by defendant, including death of an individual that results from defendant’s vehicle leaving a highway or the highway’s right-of-way or

-- While driving, the defendant acts with criminal negligence to cause the death of two or more people or
+- While driving, defendant acts with criminal negligence to cause death of two or more people or

-- While driving with a BAC of 0.18%, the defendant acts with criminal negligence to cause the death of another person
+- While driving with a BAC of 0.18%, defendant acts with criminal negligence to cause death of another person

 - Class A Felony

-- The defendant has a previous Class B Felony DWI charge
+- Defendant has a previous Class B Felony DWI charge

 Summary

-Being charged with a DWI is a very serious situation.
-By employing defense attorneys who have a track record of assisting DWI clients lessen or even eliminate punishments altogether, Twibell Pierson Criminal Law can help you maintain your livelihood, your reputation, and your future.
+Being charged for DWI is a dire situation.
+By employing defense attorneys who have a track record of assisting DWI clients in lessening or even eliminating punishments, Twibell Pierson Criminal Law can help you maintain your livelihood, reputation, and future.